Work

 • You worked less than three months.
 For example, the employer realizes after a few weeks that you aren’t doing the job well.

-• Your employment contract ends on a specific date.
+• Your employment contract has an end date.
 (These employees are often called “contract workers” or “temporary employees.”)

 • You were guilty of misconduct.
 For example, you stole from your employer or committed fraud.